Preparing For A New Family Edition?

 - what additional items to consider?

-Regardless of which method you choose to feed your little one, the list below gives you a clear idea of what you need for baby food items.
+Regardless of which method you choose to feed your little one, the newborn checklist below gives you a clear idea of what you need for baby food items.

 Choose between pumps that have an open or closed system, or pumps that operate on one or both breasts at the same time.